meilin27/SKKU_Workshop_Park/README.md

-# Computational Approaches in the Studies of Human Rights
+# Computational Approaches in the Study of Human Rights
 ## Baekkwan Park (baekkwan.park@gmail.com)

 - In this repo, you can find my presentation slides, demo code, and sample data for the workshop.